Joecstarr/thesis/sections/tabulation/arborescent/weighted_planar_trees/minimalization.md

 #### Minimalization of CWPTT
 <!-- prettier-ignore-end -->

-##### CWPTT Are Not Minimal
+##### CWPTT are Not Minimal

-A common measure for complexity of knots and their relatives is the **minimal crossing number**.
+A common measure for the complexity of knots and their relatives is the **minimal crossing number**.
 That being the least number of crossings needed to realize the object in a diagram, we call that diagram the **minimal diagram**.
-It is natural to ask if our CWPTT are minimal representatives among arborescent representations.
-A quick analysis of the process of canonization demonstrates that they are unfortunately far from minimal.
-An example of canonizing a tangle, making the tangle non-minimal is seen in @minimal-fig-nonmin_min.
+It is natural to ask if our CWPTT are minimal representatives among either all representations or arborescent representations.
+A quick analysis of the process of canonization demonstrates that CWPTT are unfortunately far from minimal even among arborescent representatives.
+An example of canonizing a tangle, making that tangle non-minimal, is seen in @minimal-fig-nonmin_min.

 ````{prf:observation}
 :label:minimal-fig-nonmin